-6.4 Public Review
+6.3 Public Review

-6.4.1 Announcement of Review
+6.3.1 Announcement of Review

 A proposed standard shall be circulated for public review after approval by the STC.
-The review shall be announced on the AHRI web page, and the STC and/or AHRI staff may make specific outreach to specific interested groups or individuals.
-Members of the SSC and CB should also be invited to participate.
+The review shall be announced on the AHRI web page, and the STC or AHRI staff, or both may make specific outreach to specific interested groups or individuals.
+Members of the SSC and CB should be invited to participate.

 The proposed standard shall be made available on the AHRI website together with instructions including the open and close dates for the review, an email address for questions, and a form used for submission of comments.
-The review for a standard shall be open for a period of minimum 45 days.
+The review for a standard shall be open for a period of a minimum of forty-five days.

-If the standard is intended for ANS status AHRI staff shall notify ANSI of the review.
+If the standard is intended for ANS status AHRI staff shall notify ANSI of the review via transmittal of the BSR-8 form, or its equivalent, for listing in Standards Action.
 Comments resulting from the reviews circulated by those organizations shall be combined with other public comments from the review.

-6.4.2 Review Comment Collection and Adjudication
+6.3.2 Review Comment Collection and Adjudication